Social Media

 Influencers are loved by their audience because they regularly share high-quality content on topics of interest to their audience.

-Brands love to work with influencers because they can convince their audiences to try out a brand’s products.
+Brands love to work with these particular types of influencers because they can convince their audiences to try out a brand’s products.
 After all, good influencers have loyal followers who trust their recommendations.

 To help you get started, we’ve listed the most common types of influencers in terms of follower count and profession/skills.